Welcome to the Fitchburg Historical Society

 Founded in 1892, the Fitchburg Historical Society celebrates a city that has been a center of industry, culture, business, learning and innovation since it began in 1764.

 Our library and exhibition hall are open Mondays and Tuesdays, 10 a.m. to 4 p.m. and Wednesdays, 10 a.m. to 6 p.m.
+You can also call us for an appointment at other times: at 978-345-1157.
 We are closed most federal and state holidays.
 Free to visit, but donations are gladly accepted.

 The Fitchburg Historical Society is open to the public, with history exhibitions in the George R. Wallace, Jr. and Alice Wallace Exhibition Hall, the Arthur Lowe Library and the Crocker Center for the Study of Fitchburg History.
 Located in the heart of Main Street and facing the Upper Common in the historic Phoenix Building.